[The auction for this Significant Object, with story by Sheila Heti, has ended. Original price: $4. Final price: $77.51.]

 I figured I’d bring a little reminder of home with me, wherever I ended up, and I looked in newspapers and called people I had known from long ago, trying to figure out where to settle.
 I ended up in Denver for some reason.
 Basically, an old friend from grade school encouraged me to come.

 I bought the shoe a few days before leaving home, and it came with me in my purse.
-Now I keep it on the mantle of my white-walled apartment where I placed it after unwrapping it from the kleenex that first night.
+Now I keep it on the mantle of my white-walled apartment where I placed it after unwrapping it from the Kleenex that first night.

 But I haven’t settled in here.
 I long for home; the smell of the sea.
 Was I wrong to leave?
 Perhaps I was a coward.
 If ever that jerk moves out of town, I’ll head back there at once.
 But I’m afraid of being there in the same city with him.
 I too much liked sleeping with him every which way.
 I’d fall right back into his bed, where it was always so good.
 But there was misery in every other part of our lives together.